 Since Taliban forces effectively overthrew the Afghan government in August 2021, the Taliban and various armed groups, including the so-called Islamic State in Iraq and the Levant-Khorasan (ISIL-K), have committed widespread and systematic human rights violations and abuses throughout the country.

-Meanwhile, ISIL-K frequently claims attacks that target Shia Hazara, other Shia Muslims, Sufi Muslims, Sikhs and other minorities, as well as places of worship.
-Individuals from ethnic and religious minority communities have been arbitrarily arrested, tortured, summarily executed and forced to flee.
-The UN Special Rapporteur reported that attacks against ethnic and religious minorities appear to be systematic in nature and reflect elements of an organizational policy, likely amounting to crimes against humanity.
+Meanwhile, individuals from ethnic and religious minority communities are frequently targeted by the Taliban, ISIL-K and others.
+Members of these communities have been arbitrarily arrested, tortured, summarily executed and forced to flee.
+ISIL-K frequently claims attacks that target Shia Hazara, other Shia Muslims, Sufi Muslims, Sikhs and other minorities, as well as places of worship.
+The UN Special Rapporteur reported that these attacks appear to be systematic in nature and reflect elements of an organizational policy, likely amounting to crimes against humanity.

 The Taliban were the de facto authorities in Afghanistan from 1996-2001 before they were overthrown by a North Atlantic Treaty Organization coalition of military forces.
-During two decades of insurgency against the internationally recognized Afghan government, the Taliban perpetrated likely crimes against humanity and war crimes while Afghan security forces and members of the United States (US) military and Central Intelligence Agency (CIA) also committed likely war crimes.
-In March 2020 the International Criminal Court (ICC) authorized the Office of the Prosecutor to investigate alleged atrocity crimes perpetrated in Afghanistan since 1 July 2002.
-In September 2021 Chief Prosecutor Karim Khan announced the investigation would focus on crimes allegedly perpetrated by the Taliban and ISIL-K and de-prioritize other aspects, including acts committed by Afghan national security forces, US forces and the CIA.
+During two decades of insurgency against the internationally recognized Afghan government, the Taliban perpetrated likely crimes against humanity and war crimes while Afghan security forces and members of the United States military and Central Intelligence Agency also committed likely war crimes.
+In March 2020 the International Criminal Court (ICC) launched an investigation into alleged atrocities since July 2002, focusing on crimes by the Taliban and ISIL-K.

-The Taliban de facto authorities frequently target journalists, civil servants, human rights defenders and those affiliated with the former Afghan government with violations that appear to be perpetrated on a widespread and systematic basis.
-Targeted attacks are largely unreported due to the Taliban’s continued crackdown on independent media and a closed civic space.
+The Taliban frequently target journalists, civil servants, human rights defenders and those affiliated with the former government with violations that appear to be perpetrated on a widespread and systematic basis.
+Targeted attacks are largely unreported due to the Taliban’s crackdown on independent media and a closed civic space.
 There are currently no independent national bodies to document human rights violations due to the dismantling of key institutions, including the Afghan Independent Human Rights Commission and the Office of the Attorney General.
-Since late August the Taliban have also prohibited the Special Rapporteur from accessing the country.
+The Taliban have also prohibited the Special Rapporteur from accessing the country.

 The Taliban must investigate patterns of human rights violations and take steps to prevent future violations, including by holding perpetrators accountable.
 They must lift restrictions and allow the Special Rapporteur safe and unfettered access to Afghanistan.
 The Taliban should fully cooperate with UNAMA and the Office of the UN High Commissioner for Human Rights.

 The international community should continue to pursue justice for likely atrocity crimes committed in Afghanistan, regardless of the position, nationality or affiliation of the alleged perpetrator.
-Ongoing investigations at the ICC should include a focus on gender persecution.
+The international community should cooperate with and lend support to the ICC and ICJ.
 All UN member states should ensure that UNAMA’s Human Rights Service is sufficiently resourced to carry out its full mandate.
+Neighboring states must uphold the principle of non-refoulement.

 Ralph Bunche Institute for International Studies